Warfarin

 Dental procedures If INR <4.0 → proceed without stopping warfarin

-Stop warfarin 3-5 days prior if surgical procedure carries high bleeding risk
+Stop warfarin 3-5 days prior to surgical procedure carries a high bleeding risk

 INR cut-off for surgical procedures is generally < 2.5